farlee2121/DevEssentialsBlog/_posts/2020-06-15-Splitting-Architecture.md

  - systemize thought about temporal coupling and data coupling
  - protect the system from external dependencies (frameworks, databases, apis, etc) and details (display, storage paradigm, infrastructure, etc)

-These patterns provide a powerful vocabulary for reasoning about high level system organization.
+These patterns provide a powerful vocabulary for reasoning about high-level system organization.
 However, I found there was something missing.

-Systems often end up organized around entity types (database tables) or feeling like several system bundled together (with groups of call-chains that aren't really tied to each other).
+Systems often ended up organized around entity types (database tables) or feeling like several system bundled together (with groups of call-chains that aren't really tied to each other).
 The bundles are better, but it's still tempting to couple them at the database.

-Further, I would see awkward chains like EmailAccessor and EmailTemplateEngines or UserAccessor, IdentityEngine, IdentityManager.
+Further, I would see awkward chains like EmailAccessor with EmailTemplateEngine or UserAccessor, IdentityEngine, IdentityManager.
 Something was wrong, these just feel like a different kind of concern than my use-case-oriented managers.
 These concerns both feel like they should be used different places in my other verticals and simultaneously need a stack of their own.

 This brings us back to a paradigm I skipped earlier: Domain Driven Design (aka DDD).

 For a good long while I lumped DDD in the same group as iDesign.
-But, I started testing it alongside iDesign and it changed how I was writing code.
+But, I started testing it partnered with iDesign and it changed how I was writing code.
 This led to an epiphany and the world of architecture split in two.

-Certainly, DDD addresses some of the rich concerns of the other patterns with practices like anti-corruption layers.
+Certainly, DDD addresses some of the rich concerns of the other patterns with ideas like anti-corruption layers.
 However, DDD is a fundamentally different beast.
 Here's why
  - iDesign et.al. give guidance to univeral kinds of coupling relevant to every application, but little advice for separating out sub-problems of your specific application
  - DDD bends around identifying your sub-problems and  protecting them from each other